hliulab/wsi2rppa/readme.md

-Source code for
+Source code for paper
 "Computational pathology infer clinically relevant protein levels and drug efficacy in breast cancer by weakly supervised contrastive learning"

-It is a multi-stage model.
+It is a multi-stage model
-Firstly, [MoCo](https://arxiv.org/pdf/1911.05722.pdf) is used to unsupervised extract tile-level features, then the attention-pooling is used to aggregate tile-level features into slide-level features, and finally it is used in the downstream tasks,including tumor diagnosis, protein level prediction and drug response prediction, as well as a prognostic risk score.
+Firstly, [MoCo](https://arxiv.org/pdf/1911.05722.pdf) is trained to extract tile-level features, then the attention-pooling is used to aggregate tile-level features into slide-level features, and finally it is used in the downstream tasks, including tumor diagnosis, protein level prediction and drug response prediction, as well as a prognostic risk score.

 ## WSI segmentation and tiling
-You can download your own wsi dataset to the directory slides, then run create_patches_fp.py to seg and tile wsis, adjust the parameters according to your needs.
+You can download your own wsi dataset to the directory slides, then run create_patches_fp.py to segment and tiling wsis, adjust the parameters according to your needs.
 For example, you can use following command for segment and tile.